sciZer0/7/a/README.md

 * START<br>

 ## FIRST OF ALL
-This paper shows that science now is a fundamentally illogical/wrong thing taken by people on faith, and that the scientific system itself is exactly a religious sect.
+This paper shows that science now is a fundamentally illogical/wrong thing being taken by people on faith, and that the scientific system itself is being exactly a religious sect.

 I am just a person on the globe and all I have is logic.